 To create a CD master folder,

-1. Install the dtSearch Publish program files on your computer.
+1. Install the dtSearch Publish program files

 If you have dtSearch Web on CD, run the setup program to install.
 If you downloaded dtSearch Web from the internet, follow the download instructions to open the dtSearch Web archive and install the files.

 2. Start the dtSearch CD Wizard

 In dtSearch, click "dtSearch CD Wizard..." in the File menu.

 3. Make a new CD master folder

 Click New... to make a new CD master folder.
 Enter the location for the CD and click OK.

 Click Add Documents... to add documents to the folder.
 The Add Documents dialog box will appear.
 When the CD master folder is set up, a root\data folder will be created where the documents should be stored.
 To add documents to the CD, you can copy them into this folder using Windows Explorer, or you can use the Add Folder... button to have the CD Wizard do this automatically.
 When you click OK after selecting a folder to add, all of the documents in the folder will be copied into the CD master folder.

 5. Create an index for the documents

 Click Create Index... to create an index for the documents.
 You can create any number of indexes on each CD (just click Create Index... for each one).
 The process of creating and updating an index works exactly as it does in dtSearch Desktop.
 (Note: When you click Add Folder to add document folders to your index, select only folders that are under the CD master folder you are creating.
 If you try to select other folders, the "OK" button will be disabled in the Add Folder dialog box.)